Free-radical theory of aging: Processes

 Free radicals are atoms or molecules containing unpaired electrons.
 Electrons normally exist in pairs in specific orbitals in atoms or molecules.
 Free radicals, which contain only a single electron in any orbital, are usually unstable toward losing or picking up an extra electron, so that all electrons in the atom or molecule will be paired.

 The unpaired electron does not imply charge; free radicals can be positively charged, negatively charged, or neutral.

 Damage occurs when the free radical encounters another molecule and seeks to find another electron to pair its unpaired electron.
 The free radical often pulls an electron off a neighboring molecule, causing the affected molecule to become a free radical itself.
 The new free radical can then pull an electron off the next molecule, and a chemical chain reaction of radical production occurs.
 The free radicals produced in such reactions often terminate by removing an electron from a molecule which becomes changed or cannot function without it, especially in biology.
 Such an event causes damage to the molecule, and thus to the cell that contains it (since the molecule often becomes dysfunctional).

 The chain reaction caused by free radicals can lead to cross-linking of atomic structures.
 In cases where the free radical-induced chain reaction involves base pair molecules in a strand of DNA, the DNA can become cross-linked.

+Oxidative free radicals, such as the hydroxyl radical and the superoxide radical, can cause DNA damages, and such damages have been proposed to play a key role in the aging of crucial tissues.
+DNA damage can result in reduced gene expression, cell death and ultimately tissue dysfunction.

 DNA cross-linking can in turn lead to various effects of aging, especially cancer.
 Other cross-linking can occur between fat and protein molecules, which leads to wrinkles.
 Free radicals can oxidize LDL, and this is a key event in the formation of plaque in arteries, leading to heart disease and stroke.
 These are examples of how the free-radical theory of aging has been used to neatly "explain" the origin of many chronic diseases.

 Free radicals that are thought to be involved in the process of aging include superoxide and nitric oxide.
 Specifically, an increase in superoxide affects aging whereas a decrease in nitric oxide formation, or its bioavailability, does the same.

 Antioxidants are helpful in reducing and preventing damage from free radical reactions because of their ability to donate electrons which neutralize the radical without forming another.
-Ascorbic acid, for example, can lose an electron to a free radical and remain stable itself by passing its unstable electron around the antioxidant molecule.
+Vitamin C, for example, can lose an electron to a free radical and remain stable itself by passing its unstable electron around the antioxidant molecule.

-This has led to the hypothesis that large amounts of antioxidants, with their ability to decrease the numbers of free radicals, might lessen the radical damage causing chronic diseases, and even radical damage responsible for aging.